triplee12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - set | less -> print all the local variables
 - create local variable
 - export var_name -> create global variable
+- print the result of the additon of two numbers